Family Law Consent Orders

 - Your income, living expenses, liabilities and assets are at such a level that payment of the full fee would cause you financial hardship.

-For more information on whether you are eligible, see Guidelines for Exemption of Court Fees on the Family Court of Australia website.
+For more information on whether you are eligible, see Guidelines for Exemption of Court Fees on the Federal Circuit and Family Court of Australia website.

 When seeking to finalise your family law dispute by way of Consent Orders, it is important to obtain independent legal advice in relation to your situation.
 A lawyer will be able to explain your legal rights and entitlements under the Family Law Act 1975 (Cth) and how the law applies to your case.